kofemann/ms-nfs41-client/README.md

 - Extended attributes are supported with some limitations:

-  - a\) the server must support NFS Named Attributes,
+  - a\) the server must support NFS Named Attributes (e.g. Solaris, Illumos, FreeBSD 15, but NOT Linux nfsd),

   - b\) the order of listings cannot be guaranteed by NFS, and